mnot/I-D/rfc7320bis/draft.md

 the control of its owner.

 This document explains some best current practices for establishing URI structures, conventions, and formats in standards.
-It also offers strategies for specifications {{alternatives}}.
+It also offers strategies for specifications in {{alternatives}}.

 ## Intended Audience